davidhwyllie/bugMat/Readme.md

 ## Requirements
 BugMat is a C++ command line executable.

-It can be compiled on Linux (using gcc) and on Windows (using MinGW).
+It can be compiled on Linux and on Windows.

-It has few dependencies; it uses the C++ Standard Library 14.
+It uses the C++ Standard Library 14 and the zlib library.
-OpenMP is required for parallisation.
+OpenMP is required for parallelisation.

 ## Performance
 BugMat builds in-memory distance matrices.
 Using 16 cores on a machine equipped with Intel Xeon E5-2680-v2 Processors (2.8GHz):